Topological entropy for partial actions of the group $\mathbb Z$: The entropy

-Now we are in position to answer a question raised at the introduction: to define a notion of topological entropy for a homeomorphism $f \colon A \to f(A)\subset X$.
+We are now in a position to answer a question raised in the introduction: how to define a notion of topological entropy for a homeomorphism $f \colon A \to f(A)\subset X$.
 The main obstacle is the fact that, in general, it is not possible to consider full orbits for points in $A$; on the other hand, a partial action can be defined and its corresponding partial topological entropy makes sense.